angular/angular-cli/README.md

 ### Generating a route

-You can generate a new route by with the following command (note the singular used in `hero`):
+You can generate a new route with the following command (note the singular used in `hero`):

 ```bash